This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.

 4. Selling Your Own Products

 You can sell your own products or services to your Pinterest traffic.
 I have lots of my own products I sell.
-If you want to create your own digital product, you can host it and sell it using the super easy to use Teachable platform.
+If you want to create your own digital product, you can host it and sell it using the super easy to use Thinkific platform.

 In general, traffic is one of the most powerful things you can master.
 As an old mentor once said to me, “if you can control your traffic, you can control your success”.